-FEDERAL REENTRY CRISIS IN THE MAKING?
-CLOSING HALFWAY HOUSES COULD LENGTHEN SENTENCES AND HAMPER REENTRY.
+QUESTION: FEDERAL REENTRY CRISIS IN THE MAKING?
+ANSWER: YES

 PNO: THE SAME KIND OF MISUNDERSTANDING ABOUT ADDICTION THAT SENT CLEMENCY RECIPIENT CAROL RICHARDSON BACK TO PRISON COULD COST THOUSANDS OF LIVES